CSE116: Computer Science 2

 • Late Deadline: This deadline is 1 week after expected deadline.
 Complete a task before this deadline to earn 1 application objective.
 This allows you a second chance to still earn an application objective even if you are failing behind in the course.
 If you are consistently relying on the late deadlines, you are at risk of failing the course and must work hard to catch back up

 • Final Deadline: The final deadline is 1 week after the late deadline.
-You must complete all 8 tasks before their late deadline or you will fail the course.
+You must complete all 8 tasks before their final deadline or you will fail the course.
 This means that if you miss any of the 8 final deadlines, you will fail the course regardless of your performance throughout the rest of the course.
 This deadline is set a full 3 weeks after the content for the task has been covered in lecture.
 Students who fall more than 3 weeks behind in CSE116 are not able to catch back up and pass the course.
 This deadline removes any false hope you may have of catching up after falling so far behind.
 Meeting this deadline will not result in any application objectives

-• Application Objective Tasks x4
+• Application Objective Task x2

-• There's only 1 deadline for each application objective task.
+• There's only 1 deadline for the application objective task.
 Each task is divided into 2 parts that are each worth 1 application objective so you can still earn 1 application objective even if you don't complete the entire task by the deadline

-• Quizzes x12
+• Quizzes x4

-• Interview x12
+• Interview x8

 • If you complete an interview during the 1st chance lab, you will earn 2 application objectives